kj3moraes/poetryness/README.md

 ## Caveats

 There are some gotchas to using this script

 ### pyproject.toml

 - the author field is unpopulated
 - the description is unpopulated
 - the version is hardcoded to 0.1.0
+- python version is hardcoded to 3.10 or above
 - there is a default name for the project.

-All of these can be fixed by manually editing the medata in the toml file.
+All of these can be fixed by manually editing the metadata in the toml file.

 ### .venv